levitsky/identipy_server/README.md

 --------------------------

 IdentiPy Server currently works on Unix-like operating systems only.
-IdentiPy and MP score are imported from directories adjacent to IdentiPy Server.
+IdentiPy and Scavager need to be properly installed to be imported by IdentiPy Server.

 Setup
 -----